shen-leo/Eggonomics/README.md

 ## General Info
 This browser based web application to ...
-* Hi my name is Fonse.
-I'm ecstatic about this projec
-* Fonse is not excited
+* This is Fonse and excited

 ## Technologies
 Technologies used for this project: